kuzzleio/documentation-old/src/sdk-reference/kuzzle/check-token.md

 | ``token``    | string   | The token to check |
 | ``callback`` | function | Callback handling the response |

-**Note:** this method sends an unauthenticated API call to Kuzzle, meaning it ignores the JWT Token property, even if it has been set.
+**Note:** this method sends an unauthenticated API call to Kuzzle Backend, meaning it ignores the JWT Token property, even if it has been set.

 ---

-## Callback response
+## Callback Response

 A JSON object with a `valid` boolean property.
-If the token is valid, a `expiresAt` property is set with the expiration timestamp.
+If the token is valid, an `expiresAt` property is set with the expiration timestamp.
 If not, a `state` property is set explaining why the token is invalid.